ParminCloud/haproxy-redis-sentinel/README.md

 But It's not able be live in master changes, Using Runtime API we are able to configure that programmatically

+Unlike similar projects that they wrote a TCP Proxy from zero, We don't want to write Wheel from zero we are using the Power of HAProxy :)

 With the help of Redis Pub/Sub we are able to understand master changes live that propagate changes to HAProxy By disconnecting all of the connections and changing server address accordingly

 ## TODO